claws/quadcopter/doc/builds/djif450/hardware/index.rst

 glued the end pieces to the carbon rod and stuck the GPS/Compass module to the top using a piece of 3M double sided tape.
 I then secured the base to one of the rear facing motor struts using the strut screws.
-This placed it towards the back of the craft close to the EXP port on the MC that it plugs in to.
+This placed it towards the back of the craft close to the EXP port on the FC that it plugs in to.
 All the loose cable was secured with cable ties to make it tidy.